kbaggen/SPINDELMATE/README.md

 ### Installing and Download

-> 1. Install CP210x USB to UART Bridge VCP Drivers, if not already done.
+> 1. Install  CP210x USB to UART Bridge VCP Drivers (https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers), if not already done to sdetects the board(s).
 > 2. Use [BrewFlasher](https://www.brewflasher.com/) or use the webbased version: https://web.brewflasher.com/fw/108
 > 3. Select EPS32 and TILTPILLMATE software.
 > 4. Now the TILTPILLMATE software get installed.